ossf/wg-securing-software-repos/docs/package-yanking-policies.md

 ### Decentralized publishing

 For example, Go uses [decentralized publishing](https://go.dev/doc/modules/developing#decentralized) to make their modules available.
 A Go module is published by tagging the code in its repository.
-Publishing a moduleit is also uploaded to Go's [module proxy server](https://proxy.golang.org/).
-The module will be available on the module proxy server even if it is The module maintainer never directly adds their module to the proxy server, so a method to delete it from the proxy server doesn't make a lot of sense.
+When a module is published it is also uploaded to Go's [module proxy server](https://proxy.golang.org/).
+The module maintainer never directly adds their module to the proxy server, and there is not a way for the maintainer to delete the module from the proxy server.
+They can delete the original repository, but a copy of the project will remain on the proxy server.
+Instead, Go uses a [retract directive](https://go.dev/ref/mod#go-mod-file-retract).

-### Test ecosystems
+### Test instances

+Another architecture decision related to a package deletion policy is the use of a seperate test instance.
+For example PyPI maintains [TestPyPI](https://test.pypi.org/) to allows users to try distribution tools and processes without affecting the real PyPI.
+A test instance does not necessarily eliminate the need for a package deletion policy because mistakes can still be made, but it does allow for users to experiment without leaving junk packages on the main instance.

 ## Deletion alternatives
 ### Yanking